What is Ambient Occlusion?

 Step 8

-Now you can take this pass and composite it in any compositing programs.
-See final occlusion pass…
+Now you can take this pass and composite it in any compositing program.
+See the final occlusion pass…

 Comments